Young Scottish Filmmakers Prize

 • Shortlisted filmmakers will be expected to contribute to Glasgow Film and BFI Film Academy evaluation processes as part of the Young Scottish Filmmakers prize project.

-• This competition is being administered Glasgow Film, in partnership with Glasgow Short Film Festival and funded by BFI Film Academy.
-By submitting an application, you are therefore consenting to the information you provide in your application being shared between Glasgow Film, Glasgow Short Film Festival, Eden Court Highlands and BFI Film Academy.
+• This competition is being administered Glasgow Film, in partnership with Glasgow Short Film Festival and Eden Court Highlands.
+This project is funded by BFI Film Academy.
+By submitting an application, you are therefore consenting to the information you provide in your application being shared between Glasgow Film, Glasgow Short Film Festival, Eden Court Highlands, and BFI Film Academy.

 • Glasgow Film is the trading name of Glasgow Film Theatre.
-Glasgow Film Theatre (GFT) is registered in Scotland No.SC097369 with its registered office at 12 Rose Street, Glasgow, G3 6RB.
+The registered office of Glasgow Film Theatre (GFT) is 12 Rose Street, Glasgow, G3 6RB.
 Glasgow Film Theatre is a company limited by guarantee and is registered as a charity (No.SC005932) with the Office of the Scottish Charity Regulator.

 • Glasgow Short Film Festival (GSFF) is registered as a Scottish Charitable Incorporated Organisation (No.SC049556) with the Office of the Scottish Charity Regulator.
 The registered office of Glasgow Short Film Festival is at 60 Tradeston Street, Glasgow, G5 8BH.